 In development: A major new gold project with synergies to the Red Lake mine.

 The Cochenour/Bruce Channel deposit is located down-dip from the historic Cochenour mine.
-To access the resource, the existing Cochenour shaft is being widened, while at the same time a five-kilometre underground drift is under construction that will allow efficient ore hauling from Cochenour to the existing processing facilities at Red Lake's Campbell milling operation.
-The drift also opens up exploration, at depth, of five kilometres of untested ground in one of the world’s richest gold districts.
+To access the resource, the existing Cochenour shaft is being widened, while at the same time a six-kilometre underground drift is under construction that will allow efficient ore hauling from Cochenour to the existing processing facilities at Red Lake's Campbell milling operation.
+The drift also opens up exploration, at depth, of six kilometres of untested ground in one of the world’s richest gold districts.

 The Cochenour-Red Lake haulage drift is advancing and at June 30, 2014 was 96% complete.
 Once in operation, the haulage drift is expected to handle approximately 1,500 tonnes of ore per day.
 Exploration drilling during 2014 is focused on the deposit with seven drills on site in the second quarter 2014, and up to nine drills expected by the end of the year.
 Preliminary results have been consistent with expectations.